Blattvorhang/Functional-Programming-Exercises/Week_10/Homework_02_and_Contest_CrazyCamelCompetition/README.md

 In the case of ties, the tied players will all receive the same number of points, but players further down on the scoreboard will not move up because of it.
 For example: if two players tie for first, they will both receive 20 points, but the next player will receive 10, and no player will receive 15.

 ### Technical Details
-Since the provided game_state might be limiting, we have left the type state abstract.
-You may set state within the file assignment.ml to whatever type you find useful, for example a record type with additional tiles.
-(Don't change game_state or any other signatures that explicitly mention game_state though).
-Once you change state, you also need to change get_initial_state : random_supplier -> time_supplier -> configuration -> state.
+Since the provided `game_state` might be limiting, we have left the type `state` abstract.
+You may set `state` within the file `assignment.ml` to whatever type you find useful, for example a record type with additional tiles.
+(Don't change `game_state` or any other signatures that explicitly mention `game_state` though).
+Once you change `state`, you also need to change `get_initial_state : random_supplier -> time_supplier -> configuration -> state`.
 Use the implementation in the template to get an idea for what to do.
-Additionally, you need to change make_move_state : random_supplier -> time_supplier -> configuration -> move list -> state -> move * state.
+Additionally, you need to change `make_move_state : random_supplier -> time_supplier -> configuration -> move list -> state -> move * state`.
 This is the function that actually plays the game.
 You can also look at the template for an idea of what to do here.

-The functions get_initial_state and make_move_state are used as follows:
+The functions `get_initial_state` and `make_move_state` are used as follows:

-Once a game starts, the function get_initial_state is called once.
-This creates the initial state for your strategy, passed to the first call to make_move_state.
+- Once a game starts, the function `get_initial_state` is called once.
+This creates the initial state for your strategy, passed to the first call to `make_move_state`.

-Every time it's your turn, make_move_state is called with your current state.
+- Every time it's your turn, `make_move_state` is called with your current state.
 You should return a tuple of the move your strategy wants to make and an updated state.
-The updated state will be passed to the next call of make_move_state.
-The move list parameter contains a list of all moves made since the last time your strategy played, or since the beginning of the game if it hasn't had a turn yet this game.
-That means on the first call to make_move_state, the move list will be:
+The updated state will be passed to the next call of `make_move_state`.
+The `move list` parameter contains a list of all moves made since the last time your strategy played, or since the beginning of the game if it hasn't had a turn yet this game.
+That means on the first call to `make_move_state`, the `move list` will be:

-empty, if you are Player
+  - empty, if you are Player $0$
-0
-0
-a singleton list [m] where m is the other player's first move, if you are Player 1
+  - a singleton list `[m]` where `m` is the other player's first move, if you are Player $1$.

-1.
-After the first move, the move list will always be a singleton list with the opposing player's most recent move.
+  After the first move, the `move list` will always be a singleton list with the opposing player's most recent move.

-That means, at a minimum, your state should store the same information as in game_state, although the format and any additions are up to you.
-Also, it means that in make_move_state you are responsible for updating your state to reflect the moves that the other player and that you make, just like in the template.
+That means, at a minimum, your state should store the same information as in `game_state`, although the format and any additions are up to you.
+Also, it means that in `make_move_state` you are responsible for updating your state to reflect the moves that the other player and that you make, just like in the template.

 The `random_supplier` and `time_supplier` functions allow your strategy to use randomness and to know how much time it has left.
 Each call of `random_supplier ()` returns a random `float` in the (inclusive) interval $[0.0,1.0]$.
 Each call of `time_supplier ()` returns a non-negative `float` that indicates how much time is left to make your move, in seconds.
 Exactly how much time you have is defined below.